Dog Acts Aggressive Towards Houseguests: Free Training Tips

 Published Date: November 23, 2019

-For this Omaha dog training session we worked with Una, a 5 year-old Weimaraner who acts aggressive and barks a lot when new people come to the door.
+For this Omaha dog training session we worked with Una, a 5 year-old Weimaraner.
+This sweet dog acts aggressive towards houseguests.
+Una’s guardians wanted help with how much she barks when new people come to the door.

 Una was quite upset to see some strangers at her door.
 You could tell she was an anxious dog; barking intensely while intermittently backing away.
 She was twitchy which told me that she had Cortisol, the stress hormone, in her blood.
 I would not say her behavior was aggressive, more of an insecure disagreement.